-This version has some chopped fennel and celery for crunch, lots of chopped pickles, red onion, heavy hands of dill and parsley, and a good amount of pickle brine IN the dressing!
+What sets my version of vegan potato salad apart: we have chopped fennel and celery for crunch, lots of chopped pickles, red onion, heavy hands of dill and parsley, and a good amount of pickle brine IN the dressing!

 Wishing you well from our corner of the world.
-Sending you a smile and a hug to keep going.
+Sending you a smile and a hug to keep going today!